sezentuvay/applied-text-mining/README.md

 PROJECT DESCRIPTION
 -------------------
+This project is about detecting negation cues in text.
+The project idea and data are taken from the *\SEM Shared Task 2012.

+Inside the "code" folder, there are several files to obtain additional features from the text and run several different algorithms.
-This project is about training multiple classification algorithms and combinations of features to find and label negation cues in text.
-It was the shared task of the *SEM conference of 2012.
+The project enables you to train multiple classification algorithms and combinations of features to find and label the negation cues in the data.

-After creating and testing various combinations of features and hyperparameters, a best performing system was used to perform an error analysis.
-The best performing algorithm was also used to predict a label based on the test set.
+The purpose of the classifiers is to ascribe each token a B-NEG (beginning of negation cue), I-NEG (inside negation cue, in case of multiword negations) or O (non-negation) label.

+After conducting an error analysis, the classifier that worked the best proved to be the SVM algorithm with the following features: *token, token-1, token-2, token+1, token+2, lemma, pos, chunk, matchesNeg, hasPrefix, hasPrefixAntonym* and *matchesMulticue*.
+This classifier is recommended.

 TABLE OF CONTENTS
 -------------------